Touché Amoré: Dead Horse X, Lament and Spiral in a Straight Line (2019–present)

-To celebrate the tenth anniversary of their debut album, ...To The Beat Of A Dead Horse, the band re-recorded the entirety of the album and released it on August 9, 2019, under the name of Dead Horse X.

-On September 10, 2019, the band released a new single titled "Deflector", via Epitaph Records.
+Celebrating the tenth anniversary of their debut album, ...To The Beat Of A Dead Horse, the band re-recorded the entirety of the album and released it on August 9, 2019, under the name of Dead Horse X. On September 10, 2019, the band released a new single titled "Deflector", via Epitaph Records.
 It was produced by Ross Robinson.
 On February 17, 2020, the band returned to Robinson to record their upcoming fifth album.

 In late July 2020, the band started mailing out flexi discs with a new song Limelight to fans, the song featuring singer Andy Hull from the band Manchester Orchestra.
 On July 29, the band officially released Limelight as a single and announced their 5th studio album, Lament, to be released on October 9, 2020.
 The band released 3 subsequent singles for the album, Deflector on September 11, 2019, I'll Be Your Host on September 2, 2020, and Reminders on September 30, 2020.
 They also released two music videos, one for Limelight and another one for Reminders, the latter of which consisted of clips of friends of the band with their pets, and featured such people as Jason Aalon Butler, Skrillex, Frank Iero, Keith Buckley, and Andy Hull.

 Lament has been described by Bolm as a companion piece to Stage Four, whilst being a departure from the topic of the earlier record.
 When asked about the record and its relation to Stage Four, Bolm said “I knew I didn't want to write any more songs about that subject matter, because: a) I've done it already, b) I don't really want to keep living in that headspace, and c) I need to move on from that, as a human.
 I could literally write five more albums about it, but that's not good for me or anybody.”
 Lament was released to positive critical reviews, amassing a Metascore of 83.

-At Outbreak Fest 2024 in Manchester, UK, the band shared they'd been working "tirelessly" on a new album and debuted a new song live from it called "Nobody's".
+At Outbreak Fest 2024 in Manchester, U.K. the band shared they'd been working "tirelessly" on a new album and debuted a new song live from it called "Nobody's".
 The studio version of "Nobody's" debuted on July 24, along with the official announcement of their forthcoming record Spiral in a Straight Line, which was released on October 11 via Rise Records.
 On April 23, 2025, the band announced via Instagram that they would be playing at Riot Fest in Chicago in September 2025.

+Musical style and influences

+Critics have categorised Touché Amoré's music as post-hardcore, screamo and melodic hardcore.

+The band have cited influences including Daïtro, Raein, La Quiete, Thursday, Comadre, Saetia, Majority Rule, Orchid, the Hope Conspiracy, Modern Life Is War, Cursive, American Nightmare, Pg.99, the Replacements, the Nerve Agents, Isis, Sonic Youth, the National, Moss Icon, R.E.M., Deftones, Leonard Cohen, Emmylou Harris, Envy, Jimmy Eat World, Death Cab for Cutie, Converge, Galaxie 500, Arab Strap, Talking Heads, Christian Lee Hutson, and Rancid.